 How much will visiting the centre cost?

 You may have to pay to attend.
-If you do, it can cost up to £29.35.
 The amount will depend on your financial assessment.

 How do I get to the centre?

 If you have your own transport, you are expected to make your own way to the centre.
-For those people without their own transport, a wheelchair-friendly bus will take you to and from home at a cost of £3 per journey.
+For those people without their own transport, arrangements will be made as part of your support plan.

 What types of activities are available?